zbo14/socksproxy/README.md

 `$ HOST= PORT= socksproxy rm-host`

-Remove the entry for host and port in the `known_hosts` file.
+Remove the entry for host and port from the `known_hosts` file.

+### Create network

+`$ socksproxy create-network`

+Create the Docker network for the SOCKS proxy.

+[http2socks](https://github.com/zbo14/http2socks) will also join this network when it starts.

 ### Start